Northland Fishing Tackle® reflects on the life of the fishing industry maverick Ron Lindner

 Northland Tackle Company founder John Peterson worked closely with Ron Lindner over the years.
 He comments, “North American anglers and fishing industry stakeholders across the nation are mourning the loss of one of the country’s greatest fishing icons and legends of all time . . .
 Ron Lindner.
-He was the “Godfather of Modern-Day Anglers,” and many of us in the fishing industry were blessed to have worked with and been mentored by him over the past four decades.
-His infectious personality, wisdom and vision for the future of fishing had a huge impact on recreational sportfishing, professional anglers and us manufacturers.
-He played a major role in transforming the science, methods and techniques for catching fish for generations to come.”
+He was the “Godfather of Modern-Day Anglers,” and many of us in the fishing industry was blessed to have worked with and been mentored by him over the past four decades.
+His infectious personality, wisdom, and vision for the future of fishing had a huge impact on recreational sportfishing, professional anglers, and us manufacturers.
+He played a major role in transforming the science, methods, and techniques for catching fish for generations to come.”

-“The energy, enthusiasm, passion and vision for the future of fishing that Ron brought to our fishing fraternity and industry was life changing.
+“The energy, enthusiasm, passion, and vision for the future of fishing that Ron brought to our fishing fraternity and industry were life-changing.
 He danced to his own music . . . always ahead of the curve and thinking “outside the box”.
-Ron’s faith, commitment to family and friends and for his genuine love for fishing and schooling others, had a huge influence on the Peterson brothers and the Northland Fishing Tackle family.
+Ron’s faith, commitment to family and friends, and his genuine love for fishing and schooling others had a huge influence on the Peterson brothers and the Northland Fishing Tackle family.
 Rest in peace our beloved friend.
 Your fishing legacy will live on for generations to come!”

 Northland Tackle Company Vice President of Sales and Marketing, Eric Naig, reflects on the life of Ron Lindner.
 “A lot of people in my generation and even before grew up with In-Fisherman through Lindner Media, the Professional Walleye Trail, and all the things they were involved in, and they taught a lot of people how to fish.
 As such, they were a big part of the growth of the industry and what it is today.”